Teolul/Dot_Patterns_Perceptual_Grouping_RDG_vs_K-means/README.md

 The following paragraphs explain the various functions in the notebook.
 To avoid repetition, here are explained the most common parameters that can be found:

-- points (np.array): the number of points considered to plot for generating or plotting a dataset.
+- points (np.array): the number of points considered for generating or plotting a dataset.
 - noise_factor (float): how much the points are scattered in generating a dataset.

 `generate_face(points, noise_factor=0.01):`